foosel/foosel.github.io/content/blog/2023-01-21-hugo-meet-android/index.md

 pkg install git gh hugo iconv vim
 ```

 Markor's default folder is located at `Documents/markor` and so this is where I decided to checkout my page's repository to.
-I also made sure to set some config settings needed for stuff to work:
+I also made sure to set some config settings needed for stuff to work[^2]:

 ```
 gh auth login